typelevel/doobie/modules/docs/src/main/mdoc/docs/12-Custom-Mappings.md

 #### Deriving Get and Put from Existing Instances

-If we don't have the `Get` or `Put` instance we need, we can often one from an existing instance.
+If we don't have the `Get` or `Put` instance we need, we can often make one from an existing instance.
 Consider here a type `Nat` of natural numbers, along with a conversion to and from `Int`.

 ```scala mdoc:silent
 object NatModule {